TRSasasusu/TranslationForTheOutsider/README.md

 # Translation for The Outsider

-This repository tries translating [The Outsider mod](https://outerwildsmods.com/mods/theoutsider/).
+This repository is designed as a UNIVERSAL translation addon for [The Outsider mod](https://outerwildsmods.com/mods/theoutsider/).

-Now, I am focusing on EN -> JP.
 The sample is here: [English Slate](fig/screenshot_slate_english.png) -> [Japanese Slate](fig/screenshot_slate_japanese.png) (this is a SPOLER, so I don't display these images directly ;;) )

+Making other language translation is welcoming!
+Please read [Other Languages](#other-languages) for details.

 ## Installation